m-a-s-s-i-m-i-n-o/Disparities-in-Mechanisms-of-Galactic-Evolution/README.md

 The files contained within were used to extract date from the MaNGA survey of SDSS DR17, create plots to visiualize my results, and to conduct statistical tests.

 **In order for the code to operate as intended, it must be run in a Jupyter Notebook, within a container from SciServer running the "SciServer Essentials 2.0" image**

+For each Jupyter Notebook file (.ipynb), there is an accopanying Python file (.py).
+When uploading the files to Jupyter Notebook, .ipynb files are strongly recommended however the Python files exist for anyone seeking that option.

+For inquiries on this matter I am availible at mgiambona86@gmail.com.